Roscoe Parrish

-Roscoe Parrish (born July 16, 1982) is a former American football wide receiver and kick returner.
-He was drafted by the Buffalo Bills of the National Football League (NFL) in the second round (55th overall) of the 2005 NFL Draft.
+Roscoe Parrish (born July 16, 1982) is an American former professional football player who was a wide receiver and kick returner.
+He was selected by the Buffalo Bills of the National Football League (NFL) in the second round (55th overall) of the 2005 NFL draft.
 He played college football at the University of Miami.

 Collegiate career and early life

 Parrish played quarterback at Miami Senior High.

 He then attended the University of Miami and converted to the wide receiver position and finished his college career with 81 receptions.
 He is the cousin of NFL running back Branden Oliver.

 Track and field

 Parrish was also a track star at the University of Miami, where he ran the 60 meters, 100 meters and 200 meters, posting personal bests of 6.89 seconds, 10.65 seconds and 21.13 seconds, respectively.

 He also competed in the 55 meters, posting a personal best time of 6.38 seconds.